D3lyth/lunar_glow/TESTING.md

     - To fix this, I refactored the code so that the line was not too long.

-- 🛑🛑🛑🛑🛑  CSS Footer Styling issues - the footer
+- CSS Footer Styling issues - the footer was not pushing to the bottom of the page.

+    - To fix this, I ran the page through the validator and noticed an open `<div>` tag, which when closed, rectified the problem.

 ## Unfixed Bugs